codeigniterpower/codeigniter-applicants/docs/DATA-notes.md

 This file is used only for some data notes, please read [DEVELOPMENT.md](DEVELOPMENT.md)

+## Vacancies

+Each job vacancy has only three elements, the title, the content and the tags that serve as a category and filtering of these, which is separate from the number or users who applied for each one.

+The table data of `nom_vacancies` will index the links to users that applied, the respective details of the vacancy and the tags/categories/filters for.

+Its basically the pivot table.

 ## Categories and applicants

+They are managed within the tag data table, each vacancy can apply more than one tag of this handle, one or more filters would be applied in combination, simplifying the logic.

 | Categorias       | aplicativas                                                            |
 | ---------------- | ---------------------------------------------------------------------- |